digitaldesigner/2weeks.ai/content/day-05.md

 ## Other Uses
 Besides casual chats, Voice AI has some practical uses too:

-- 🗂 Dictating notes & to-do lists – Quickly turn thoughts into text.
+- 🗂 **Dictating notes & lists** – Quickly turn thoughts into text.
-- 📧 Drafting emails & letters – Speak naturally, then edit the text later.
+- 📧 **Drafting emails & letters** – Speak naturally, then edit the text later.
-- 💡 Capturing ideas – Get your thoughts down before they disappear!
+- 💡 **Capturing ideas** – Get your thoughts down before they disappear!
-- 💼 Mock interviews – Practice job interviews, negotiations, or even impersonate historical figures.
-Remember to set the role!
+- 💼 **Mock interviews** – Practice job interviews, negotiations, or even impersonate historical figures.
-- 🧘‍♀️ Mindfulness – Ask AI to speak softly and guide you through relaxation or meditation session.
+- 🧘‍♀️ **Mindfulness** – Ask AI to speak softly and guide you through relaxation or meditation session.
-- 🌐 Translations – Speak in your native language and have AI respond in your target language. **You’d ask...**
+- 🌐 **Translations** – Speak in your native language and have AI respond in your target language.
+You’d ask:

-> Translate everything I say into French, but wait for me to finish speaking before translating
+> Translate everything I say into French, but wait for me to finish speaking before translating.

 ***